micmejia/bible-dump/NKJV/Job/Job 30.md

 ###### 1
-"But now they mock at me, _men_ [^a]younger than I, Whose fathers I disdained to put with the dogs of my flock.
+"But now they mock at me, _men_ younger than I, Whose fathers I disdained to put with the dogs of my flock.

 ###### 2
 Indeed, what _profit_ is the strength of their hands to me?
 Their vigor has perished.